GStreamer/gstreamer/markdown/plugin-development/advanced/building-types.md

 ---
-title: Types and Properties
+title: Media Types and Properties
 ...

-# Types and Properties
+# Media Types and Properties

-There is a very large set of possible types that may be used to pass data between elements.
+There is a very large set of possible media types that may be used to pass data between elements.
 Indeed, each new element that is defined may use a new data format (though unless at least one other element recognises that format, it will be most likely be useless since nothing will be able to link with it).

-In order for types to be useful, and for systems like autopluggers to work, it is necessary that all elements agree on the type definitions, and which properties are required for each type.
-The GStreamer framework itself simply provides the ability to define types and parameters, but does not fix the meaning of types and parameters, and does not enforce standards on the creation of new types.
+In order for media types to be useful, and for systems like autopluggers to work, it is necessary that all elements agree on the media type definitions, and which properties are required for each media type.
+The GStreamer framework itself simply provides the ability to define media types and parameters, but does not fix the meaning of media types and parameters, and does not enforce standards on the creation of new media types.
 This is a matter for a policy to decide, not technical systems to enforce.

 For now, the policy is simple:

-  - Do not create a new type if you could use one which already exists.
+  - Do not create a new media type if you could use one which already exists.

-  - If creating a new type, discuss it first with the other GStreamer developers, on at least one of: IRC, mailing lists.
+  - If creating a new media type, discuss it first with the other GStreamer developers, on at least one of: IRC, mailing lists.

   - Try to ensure that the name for a new format is as unlikely to